-- 1. Open the top shroud and swing it up until it rests on top of the unit. - 2.
-Open the door to about 100°-110° until the door remain open. - 3.
-I oosen and remove the top screw of the self-closing cartridge and the three hinge screws, then slide the door up and out. - 4.
-Prepare new door.
-Use a wrench to rotate the square head of the cartridge shaft approximately 1200 in the closing direction of the door.
-The hinge is - now preloaded and ready to be secured to the top hinge - 5.
-Hold the door at about 100° from the closed position, insert the top hinge over the square shaft of the cartridge so that the hinge is facing the cabinet.
-Insert the mounting screw and fasten securely. - 6.
-Still holding the the entire door/hinge assembly at about 100°, slide it over the bottom hinge pin, make sure all the alignment then fasten the upper hinge securely - 7.
-Allow the door to freely swing, make sure it swings closed by itself with no restriction 8.
-Plug the unit in and make sure the interior light turns off and actives the evan fan - 8.
-Plug the unit in and make sure the interior light turns off and actives the evap fan when the door closes ${\sf S}$ - 9.
-If not, adjust the door height by adding the plastic spacer/washer provided to the bottom hinge pin www.maxxcold.com
+1. Open the top shroud and swing it up until it rest on top of the unit.

+2. Open the door to about 100-110° until the door remain open.

-Remove the bottom shroud (apply to bottom-mounted only) Loosen and remove the top screws, slide the shroud up and out
+3. Loosen and remove the top screw of self-closing cartridge and the three hinge screws, then slide the door up and out.

+4. Prepare new door.
+Use a wrench to rotate the square head of the cartridge shaft approximately 120° in the closing direction of the door.
+The hinge is now preloaded and ready to be secured to the top hinge

+5. Hold the door at about 100° from the close position, insert the top hinge over the square shaft of the cartridge so that the hinge is facing the cabinet.
+Insert the mounting screw and fasten securely.

+6. Still holding the the entire door/hinge assembly at about 100°, slide it over the bottom hinge pin, make sure all the alignment then fasten the upper hinge securely

+7. Allow the door to freely swing, make sure it swing close by itself with no restriction

+8. Plug the unit in and make sure the interior light turn off and active the evap fan when door close

+9. If not, adjust the door height by adding the plastic spacer/washer provided to the bottom hinge pin

+Remove the bottom shroud (apply to bottom-mounted